ShufflerBardOnTheEdge/MemPrO/README.md

 Membrane Protein Orientation in Lipid Bilayers

 ## Installation
-TBD
+To install MemPrO run the following (Not yet on PyPi, this will work once the code has been published):
 >pip install MemPrO

-There may be additional steps after this to deal with paths.
+Otherwise, clone the GitHub repository.
+The following python packages are required:
+* Jax
+>pip install jax\["cpu"\]
+* Numpy
+>pip install numpy
+* Matplotlib
+>pip install matplotlib

 MemPrO is also accessible on Google Colab via the link [ADD LINK].
 The Colab will contain instructions for use.
+(Currently the Colab in WIP and this will be updated)

 ## Outputs